New self-serve pricingLearn more

 Author: Stytch Team

 In November 2022, Stytch co-founder and CTO Julianna Lamb joined Otto Hilska, co-founder and CEO of Swarmia on stage at Slush in Helsinki to discuss Engineering the Engineering Team and how to effectively build and lead engineering teams, from startup to scale.
 Below is the transcript of their conversation, edited for clarity and readability.
-Watch the full conversation in the video below, or read the transcript.
+Watch the full conversation on YouTube, or read the transcript.

 Otto: